sabrinacamp2/Non-Terra-GCP/Introduction-to-GCP-VMs-and-using-Terra-notebook-environments.md

 		   jupyter-lab --no-browser
 			```
 	1. Navigate to jupyter lab in your browser of choice.
-	   - The address you are going to navigate to will be the following, replacing `external_ip_address` with yours. e.g. http://external_ip_address:8080/
+	   - The address you are going to navigate to will be the following, `localhost:8080`

 1. [Option two] Jupyter notebook
 	1. Create the jupyter notebook configuration and password.